+The next city on our Tuscany road trip is San Gimignano.
 San Gimignano is one of the most impressive cities in Tuscany and also known as the “Medieval Manhattan”.
 If you approach San Gimignano, then you immediately see why: 15 medieval towers reach up towards the sky, giving the city its strikingly unique appearance.

 One of the highlights is the view over San Gimignano from the towers.
 Perhaps the most famous one is the lookout point from Torre Grosso.
 Although most of the information you see on the Internet says that this is the only accessible tower, we actually found ourselves on another tower.
 However, in our particular case, this alternative tower was actually home to an apartment.
 Therefore, mostly likely only accessible if the apartment is not currently rented out.
 Either way: San Gimignano from above is a must-see.

 Our tip: There is a lovely winery near San Gimignano called Teruzzi & Puthod, where we stopped to look around.
 If you want to buy a bottle of wine or two, then this is the place for you.
 One of the classics from this particular winery is the Tuscan white wine – Vernaccia di San Gimignano.

 Our detailed blog article: San Gimignano Travel Guide

 Our hotel tip for San Gimignano: Podere Sant’Elena

 Very nice accommodation in a restored country house with pool and large garden.
 Just outside San Gimignano, but very idyllic.